svenbear/Hello-World/README.md

 My first GitHub repo

-My name is Barry and I am a Sr. System Analyst with US Cellular
+My name is Barry and I am a Sr. Systems Analyst with US Cellular